hvmerode/junit-pipeline/README.md

 The _junit_pipeline_my.properties_ file in this example contains my personal properties.
 The file _./pipeline/pipeline_test.yml_ is the main pipeline file.
 It can be stored in any folder of the code repository.
 It's path is relative to the root of the repository.
 The main pipeline file may contain references to other template files in the repository.
-These files don't have to be listed.
-The junit_pipeline frameworks sorts out, which templates are included.
+The __junit_pipeline__ frameworks takes these templates into account manipulation.
-> Note, that templates in other repositories (identified with an @ behind the template name) are ignored.
+> Note, that templates in other repositories (identified with an @ behind the template name) are used just as-is.
+> The __junit_pipeline__ framework leaves these templates untouched.

 #### Define a command bundle ####
 It is perfectly possible to repeat a certain command in every unit test, but if you, for example, never want to